Last Updated on: September 29, 2022

 In the “workflow pull system” Kanban is the one in demand for its pipeline approach of getting things done.
 It is more customised and follows the principle of ” Only replace after getting consumed” It ensures that no stuffing of work happens and hinders the process.

 Unlike Scrum, no unfinished work is pulled back to the product backlog.

-In contrary to Scrum, there is no such concept of “two-week sprint”.
+In contrast to Scrum, there is no such concept of “two-week sprint”.

-It is apparently a continuous process without sprint backlog.
-It helps to progress and deliver task just at the right time.
+It is apparently a continuous process without a sprint backlog.
+It helps to progress and deliver tasks just at the right time.

 Advantage of Using Kanban Pull system:

 1. It eradicates overloading of tasks, reduces work surge, and eliminates extra storage and resource cost.

 2. It is capable of quick adaptation and task mending wherever necessary and makes the process fast.